Neurotoxicity

 Croatian State Inspectorate Withdraws SNIFFIT Nasal Energy Powder From Market (Safety Gate/RAPEX)

-Croatia has mandated the immediate withdrawal of SNIFFIT nasal energy powder from the market following a Safety Gate (RAPEX) alert for acute health risks.
-This action signals heightened enforcement against novel stimulant delivery formats and underscores the speed of EU-wide market surveillance for non-compliant consumer products.
+Croatia has ordered the immediate market withdrawal of SNIFFIT nasal energy powder following a Safety Gate alert regarding acute health risks from rapid stimulant absorption.
+This enforcement action signals increased regulatory scrutiny of novel delivery formats for stimulants and highlights the rapid cross-border impact of EU market surveillance on non-compliant consumer products.

 dirh.gov.hrCroatiaCroatiaEuropean UnionEuropean Union